raketenben/ArmorstandAnimationAddon/README.md

 # ArmorstandAnimationAddon

-Simple Blender Add-on to create an armorstand-Rig, and export the animation as an .mcfunction that can be used in Game
+Simple Blender(2.8+) Add-on to create an armorstand-Rig, and export the animation as an .mcfunction that can be used in Game

 <img src="readme/blender-animation.gif" width="200" height="auto"> <img src="readme/minecraft-animation.gif" width="200" height="auto">

+## Addon installation
+Simply Download the ["armorstand_addon.py"](https://github.com/raketenben/ArmorstandAnimationAddon/releases/tag/v1.0.0) File from the Release Page and install it via.
+Edit > Preferences > Add-ons > Install (Make sure its enabled after installation)

 ## Addon usage
 - Create a new Blend File